 Unique and Fun Things to Do In Richmond VA

-We've rounded up more than 25 of the best places to visit in Richmond Virginia.
-Destinations and activities are grouped based on interest, so you can explore them all or focus on your favorite.
-Our list includes outdoor fun, historic sites, art museums, cool neighborhoods, places to eat and drink, and great places to stay in downtown Richmond.
+Here are more than 25 of the best places to visit in Richmond Virginia that we have enjoyed during many visits to the city.
+Destinations and activities are grouped based on interest and include outdoor activities, historic sites, art museums, cool neighborhoods, places to eat and drink, and great places to stay in downtown Richmond.

 The Jamer River Park System is a collection of riverfront trails, rapids, meadows, and forests along the James River.
-The system includes fun walking paths that are accessible on foot from downtown Richmond.
-Parks also offer a chance to get on or in the water, and to bike, climb, or just kick back at an outdoor event.
+The system includes some very cool trails in downtown Richmond plus places to paddle, bike, climb, or just kick back at an outdoor event.

 T Tyler Potterfield Bridge

 The .3-mile-long T Tyler Potterfield Bridge (aka T Pott) is fun during the day and evening.
 On a summer day, the bridge offers a great view of people swimming, kayaking, and rafting in the James River.
-On the south side of the river, you can watch climbers practicing their skills on the Manchester Wall.
+On the south side of the river, you can watch rock climbers training on the Manchester Wall.
 You're sure to see joggers and cyclists as you make your way across the T Pott.

 The bridge begins with a history lesson.
 The installation “Three Days in April” tells of the fall of Richmond during the Civil War.
 In the evening, clusters of light tubes add a slightly alien look to the scene.
 The bridge is always open, and it's one of the best things to do in Richmond VA at night.
 It's also a perfect spot to watch a beautiful sunrise or sunset over the river.